LRenTi/AnkiPackBuilder/README.md

         Multiple lines possible

     **or look into the example folder and look at the .txt file**<br>

+## Usage

+1. Prepare a text file with your questions and answers in the specified format.

 2. Run the APB.exe file.